Léner Quartet: Personnel

 In later manifestations of the ensemble, Paul Rolland (viola) and Laszlo Varga (cello) were players in the Léner Quartet.

 Origins

 Jenö Léner was born at Szabadka, Hungary (later annexed to Yugoslavia), on 24 June 1894.
 He studied at the Royal High School for Music in Budapest.
 He founded the quartet in 1918 and was its leader.

 Recordings

-The Léner Quartet recorded extensively during the 1920s and 1930s for Columbia Records, a partnership which received a strong impetus from the centenary of Beethoven's death in 1927, when a core of the Beethoven quartets were recorded or begun (L series).
+The Léner Quartet recorded extensively during the 1920s and 1930s for Columbia Records in the UK, a partnership which received a strong impetus from the centenary of Beethoven's death in 1927, when a core of the Beethoven quartets were recorded or begun (L series).
 This was followed up in 1928 with the Schubert centenary, for which the Léner recorded the Octet.
 The LX prefix records below were mainly issued between 1933 and 1936.
-Their principal recordings of complete works (all 78rpm Columbia) in that period are as follows:
+Their principal recordings of complete works (all 78 rpm Columbia) in that period are as follows: